darshanparajuli/calc/README.md

 # calc

-A simple commandline calculator written in Rust.
+A simple command line calculator written in Rust.

 #### Example
 ```